vas3k/TaxHacker/README.md

 ## 👋🏻 Getting Started

-TaxHacker is a self-hosted accounting app for freelancers and small businesses who want to save time and automate tracking expences and income with power of GenAI.
-It can recognise uploaded photos or PDF files and automatically extract important transaction data: name, total amount, date, category, VAT amount, etc, and save it in a table in a structured way.
+TaxHacker is a self-hosted accounting app for freelancers and small businesses who want to save time and automate expences and income tracking with power of GenAI.
+It can recognise uploaded photos, receipts or PDFs and extract important data (e.g. name, total amount, date, merchant, VAT) and save it as structured transactions to a table.
+You can also create your own custom fields to extract with your LLM prompts.

-Automatic currency conversion on a day of transaction is also supported (even for crypto).
-TaxHacker can save you time filling endless Excel spreadsheets with expences and income.
+It supports automatic currency conversion on a day of transaction.
+Even for crypto!

-A built-in system of powerful filters allows you to then export transactions with their files in the specified period of time for tax filing or other reporting.
+Built-in system of filters, support for multiple projects, import-export of transactions for a certain time (along with attached files) and custom categories, allows you to simplify reporting and tax filing.

 ![Dashboard](docs/screenshots/title.png)